maxpou/maxpou.fr/content/posts/2021/2021-10-05-RSI/index.md

 ![my brace wrist](./brace-wrist.jpeg)

 I bought this brace wrist based on advice.
 I read that wearing a rigid brace wrist when you sleep/do offscreen activities can be beneficial.
-It's very uncomfortable to wear one when you're eating/cooking or at the shop.
+It's very uncomfortable to wear one when you are eating/cooking.
 So, I only used mine when I slept.

 It took me a few days to get used to it.
 But I think wearing it for a month was beneficial to me.

 ### #8 - Taking more breaks

-It's [recommended](https://www.rsiprevention.com/prevention) to take a 5 minutes break every 20-30 minutes of continuous activity.
+[It's recommended](https://www.rsiprevention.com/prevention) to take a 5 minutes break every 20-30 minutes of continuous activity.
 I've found out that there are many occasions to take a break:

 - Go to the coffee shop